-Coherent Instructional:Summarize the

-coherent instructional system trends and

-patterns observed by the team while

-completing this section of the report.
-What

-are the important trends and patterns that

-will support the identification of student,

-teacher, and leader needs?
+Coherent Instructional:Summarize the The instructional expectations of teachers and students is established. coherent instructional system trends and The establishment of goals for students to monitor their performance patterns observed by the team while independently and the teachers providing timely feedback to students completing this section of the report. are areas of concern.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?